Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Analysis of static properties and 3D silicon sensor design

 A Ramo map is generated starting from the 2D model of an entire $3\times3$ pixel matrix (figure~\ref{fig:RAMOsch}).
 The innermost pixel is the pixel under study and is called \textit{Pixel of Interest} or PoI.
 The other boundary pixels are needed to better describe the weighting field of the PoI.
 A first quasi-stationary simulation is performed with normal operational voltages and is needed to compute the drift velocity maps of the device.
+TCAD quasi-stationary simulations consist in simulating the device by ramping one of the parameters which define its boundary conditions, usually the voltage.
+The simulation proceeds to calculate the physics of the device until the final value of the ramp is reached or the solution diverges.
+The physical information of the sensor at specific boundary conditions, for example at --100 V bias voltage, are extracted and used for the definition of the Ramo-map \cite{tcad}.
 A second quasi-stationary simulation is used to compute the weighting field.
-In this case the boundary conditions have a potential V = 0 on all the electrodes but the readout electrode of the PoI, which is set to V = 1.
+In this case the boundary conditions have a potential V = 0 on all the electrodes with the exception of the readout electrode of the PoI, which is set to V = 1.
 Weighting field and drift velocity maps are then scalar-multiplied point by point over the entire area according to the Ramo theorem (figure~\ref{fig:RamoMap}).

-The Ramo map gives a first quantitative estimate of the degree of timing performance of a given 3D sensor geometry.
-An ideal Ramo map bears uniform and high \emph{ì-let} values.
-This approach allows saving time during geometry pre-selection, so to devote more time on the final design with more detailed and time-consuming 3D-TCAD simulations.
+The Ramo map gives a first quantitative estimate of timing performance of a given 3D sensor geometry.
+An ideal Ramo map has uniform and high \emph{i-let} values.
+This design and simulation approach based on 2D-device simulation allows to explore in a more efficient way the potential timing performances of multiple electrode geometries, avoiding to use more detailed but also time consuming full-3D device simulation.
+Full 3D-device simulation is dedicated only to those geometries which were selected during this first phase of the study (as can be seen in figure~\ref{fig:3Drender}).

-Figure~\ref{fig:RamoMapComp} shows a comparison among three different electrode geometries by means of their Ramo maps generated at the same bias voltage of V = --100 V and 300 K. Among all different geometries, those with a parallel configuration of their electrodes present the highest current induction with the smallest output current swing.
-The parallel trench electrode geometry shows the best characteristics.
-More classic geometries like the 5-column pixel device, used in the ATLAS-IBL or considered for the ATLAS ITK, presents \emph{ì-let} values which are lower in most of the sensor area.
+Figure~\ref{fig:RamoMapComp} shows a comparison of three different electrode geometries by means of their Ramo maps.
+Among all different geometries, those with a parallel configuration of their electrodes have the highest current induction with the smallest output current swing.
+The parallel trench geometry shows the best features.
+More classic geometries, like the 5-column pixel device, used in the ATLAS-IBL~\cite{ATLAS-IBL, ATLAS-IBL2} or considered for the new ATLAS Inner Tracker~\cite{ATLAS-ITk}, have \emph{i-let} values which are lower in most parts of the sensor area.
 Moreover, they are less uniform and consequently give a much larger output current swing.